Which organelle stores the genetic information that determines an... | Channels for Pearson+

 Multiple Choice

-Which organelle stores the genetic information that determines an individual's hair color?
+Which organelle stores the genetic information that determines an individual's blood type?

 A